NaokiStark/TelegramPHP-webhook/README.md

 # TelegramPHP-webhook
 Webhook example for Telegram in PHP

-- Only works on https
+- Only works over https

 See `index.php` example.